Attorneys: Ex-governor charged in wrong county over Flint

 “Neither of these allegations of non-feasance, or failure to act, occurred while the former Governor was in the City of Flint.
 At all times set forth in the Indictment, our client was the presiding governor of the State of Michigan with the Executive Office of the Governor located at the Romney Building in downtown Lansing,” attorney Brian Lennon said in a letter to prosecutors.

+“The reason we didn't file a motion to dismiss is we're trying to give the government an opportunity to recognize this mistake and voluntarily dismiss the indictment against Gov. Snyder,” Lennon told the judge.

+Assistant Attorney General Bryant Osikowicz sought time to see and respond to the pending dismissal motion.
+A spokeswoman for the attorney general's office declined to comment on the venue issue.

-Snyder was one of nine people charged in a new investigation of the Flint water crisis.
+Snyder was one of nine people charged in a new investigation of the Flint water crisis, including former state health department director Nick Lyon.
 The catastrophe in the impoverished, majority-Black city has been described as an example of environmental injustice and racism.

 The city, under Snyder-appointed emergency managers, used the Flint River for drinking water in 2014-15 without properly treating it to reduce corrosion.
 Lead from old pipes contaminated the system.
 Separately, the water was blamed by some experts for an outbreak of Legionnaires’ disease, which killed at least 12 people in the area and sickened dozens more.